pnp/sp-dev-fx-webparts/samples/react-birthdays/README.md

 ## Features
-This project contains sample Birthday web parts built on the SharePoint Framework using React.
+This project contains sample Birthday web parts built on the SharePoint Framework using React and an Azure Function to get user Birthdays from AAD.
 This sample illustrates the following concepts on top of the SharePoint Framework:
 - using React for building SharePoint Framework client-side web parts
 - using React components for building Birthday web part